Captain Edward William Wakefield (1862 – 1941)

 Born into a prosperous Lakeland family, Edward Wakefield trained as a banker and lawyer.
 But from an early age his restless disposition, combined with a strong sense of religious duty and Victorian patriotism, drove him to wider pastures.
 He was active in charity work, mainly with children in need, in London in the 1890s and again in the early 1900s.
 On the outbreak of the Boer War in 1899, he joined the Carlisle-based Border Regiment and saw two years active service in South Africa.

-Attending a flying meeting in 1909, he was told that casualties were inevitable when flying from land.
+Attending a flying meeting at Blackpool in 1909, he was told that casualties were inevitable when flying from land.
 He decided that flying from water would be much safer.
 Helped by considerable wealth and self-confidence, he set out to prove it.
 He built hangars at Windermere.
-He bought and tested one of the earliest Avro aeroplanes, which he named Waterbird, for experimentation and adaption.
+He bought and tested one of the earliest Avro aeroplanes, which he named ‘Waterbird’, for experimentation and adaption and patented his floats and method of attachment.
 National publicity followed.
-A strong protest campaign led by Beatrix Potter and Canon Rawnsley was foiled with government help.
+A strong protest campaign led by Beatrix Potter and Canon Rawnsley was foiled with Winston Churchill‘s help.
 Soon his Hill of Oaks base became a centre for Admiralty testing and, by WW1, for the large-scale training of naval pilots whose graduates fought, and all too often died, on the Western and Mediterranean Fronts.

 In 1914, despite advancing age (he was then 52) Wakefield re-joined the army, spent three years training troops, commanded a Labour Battalion on the Western Front, served in Italy and ended the War as Chief Church Army Commissioner for France and Belgium.
 His health badly damaged, he spent the rest of his life in Kendal, active as Mayor, Chair of Magistrates, local landowner and supporter of good causes.
 He died in 1941.
 His wife Mary pre-deceased him in 1921.
 He had one child, Marion, who many years later fondly reminisced of helping sew fabric for Waterbird’s wings and foiling pre-WW1 German spies.
 His grandson, James Gordon (1913-1998), was also a distinguished figure in aviation history – pioneering air-sea rescue dinghies and revolutionary wood epoxy construction techniques for Mosquito aircraft and Horsa gliders in WW2.